TaskChampion

 • encrypted version data.

-If not found, it returns an indication that no such version exists.
+If found, it returns a not-found indication.
 Note that this circumstance is not an error, and occurs during every successful sync process.

 AddSnapshot